 Know Node.js and know it well.
 It’s not enough to just know how to use whatever web application framework you’ve chosen, you should understand how core Node.js works and be very familiar with the Node.js API.
 The Node.js community has created a new site with guides and information on deep Node.js topics to help you learn more.

 Specific Node.js API domains that come up over and over in web application development are Buffers, HTTP and file manipulation.
 In addition, the Node.js API continues to grow, so you should stay abreast of new features in Node.js, such as async/await.

 2. Web application frameworks

 One of the most essential dependencies of any Node.js web application will be the web application framework.
 Although you can write your own with the HTTP module, building on the shoulders of people before you and using their work is highly recommended.
 There are many to choose from, if you haven’t yet picked a favorite.
-In a recent survey by Eran Hammer, the results show Express as having more developer share than all other frameworks combined.
+A survey by Eran Hammer shows Express as having more developer share than all other frameworks combined.
 Hapi.js came in second, developed by Hammer himself, and then many other frameworks followed with small slices of market share.

 In this case, Express is not only the most popular, but also gives you the biggest chance of being able to quickly get up to speed in most new codebases.
 In addition, it’s well maintained and works really well.

 Security on the web has always been a big deal, but with all the breaches and issues recently it is positively a necessity now.
 Familiarize yourself with the OWASP Top 10, an occasionally updated list of the most important security concerns on the internet.
 This list will help you identify and audit where your application might be falling short with security.

 Learn how to provide secure authentication for your web application.
 Passport is a popular middleware for authenticating users with a variety of schemes.

 Learn how to efficiently use encryption in Node.js.
 Bcrypt is the name of a hashing algorithm and commonly used npm package for encryption.